derhnyel/debuggy/README.md

 <hr>

 Simple Example:
-By importing debuggy as the first (1st) line of your python script, it keeps track of the scripts run time and parses any error message encountered
+By importing debuggy as the first (1st) line of your python script, it keeps track of the scripts run time and parses any error message encountered.

 ```python
     >>> import debuggy